50 Reasons to Be Thankful This Thanksgiving

 Arina P Habich/Shutterstock

 Shelter is one of humankind’s most primary needs, but it’s so basic that unless you don’t have it, you may forget to be grateful for it.
 This year, take a look upward and be grateful for the roof that offers you warmth and protection—and find a way to make sure everyone who needs one finds a roof too.
-Not sure where to start?
-Check out how tiny donations to the Austin Disaster Relief fund bought a lot of roofs.

 Whether you’re in the kitchen, on the couch, or doing chores around the house, Thanksgiving is the perfect day to binge-watch a favorite show or get caught up on shows you might have missed, guilt free.
 Here are 11 Thanksgiving “facts” that are actually false.

 Emergency service personnel